What Disqualifies You From Getting an Arizona Fingerprint Clearance Card?

 One would need a fingerprint clearance card because it is statutorily required that some employers make all their employees have one of those cards.
-And to get a fingerprint clearance card, you would apply to DPS, and then with your fingerprints, they would do a criminal background check, and then if something popped up, they would essentially deny it.
+To get a fingerprint clearance card, you would apply to DPS, and with your fingerprints, they would do a criminal background check.
+If something popped up, they would essentially deny it.

 Two Types of Arizona Fingerprint Clearance Card